Healsens

 Living in the Netherlands, Belgium, or Germany?
 You can easily check your homocysteine levels using the Healsens app — right from your phone.

 💡 The homocysteine test is not included in the standard Vitality Check: 21 package.
-However, it will be automatically added to your personalized longevity plan in Healsens if certain risk factors are detected — such as vitamin B12 deficiency, smoking, regular alcohol consumption, fatigue, and others.
+However, if you share certain wellness inputs, the app may suggest educational content about homocysteine.
 You can also order it anytime via the test catalog.

 Here’s how to order the test: